kata-containers/agent/TRACING.md

 - A reference to the span's parent span

 All spans need to be *finished*, or *completed*, to allow the OpenTracing framework to generate the final trace information.
-This implies that the agent must be shutdown to obtain a full trace.
-This will occur after the workload has ended.

 # Jaeger tracing architecture